Cybertext

-Cybertext as defined by Espen Aarseth in 1997 is a type of ergodic literature where the user traverses the text by doing non-trivial work.
+Cybertext as defined by Espen Aarseth in 1997 is a type of ergodic literature where the user traverses the text by doing nontrivial work.

 Definition

 Cybertexts are pieces of literature where the medium matters.
 Each user obtains a different outcome based on the choices they make.
 According to Aarseth, "information is here understood as a string of signs, which may (but does not have to) make sense to a given observer."
 Cybertexts may be equated to the transition between a linear piece of literature, such as a novel, and a game.
-In a novel, the reader has no choice, the plot and the characters are all chosen by the author, there is no 'user', just a 'reader', this is important because it entails that the person working their way through the novel is not an active participant.
+In a novel, the reader has no choice, the plot and the characters are all chosen by the author: there is no 'user', just a 'reader'.
+This is important because it entails that the person working their way through the novel is not an active participant.

 Cybertext is based on the idea that getting to the message is just as important as the message itself.
 In order to obtain the message, work on the part of the user is required.
 This may also be referred to as nontrivial work on the part of the user.
-What this means is that the reader does not merely interpret the text but performs actions such as active choice and decision-making through navigation options.
-There is also the existence of a feedback loop between the reader and the text.
+This means that the reader does not merely interpret the text but performs actions such as active choice and decision-making through navigation options.
+There is also a feedback loop between the reader and the text.